gfx/dart-shooting/README.md

 #RUN

-This software requires images, which the distribution doesn't include.
+This software requires image files, which the distribution doesn't include.

 To run this game, please download shooting.zip from http://nmi.jp/archives/386, and extract its contents